alexdongli0829/emr-on-eks-automation/README.md

 # emr-on-eks-automation

-automatically create EKS, EMR and Aamzon Managed Prometheus
+automatically create or using existing EKS, EMR on eks and Aamzon Managed Prometheus

 # prerequesite